ukhealthcamp/ukhealthcamp.github.io/sponsorship.md

 - Lunch during the event (approx £1000)
 - Pop-up coffee (approx £1000)
 - ~~Pub drinks and food (approx £1000)~~
-- Co-branded swag such as mugs, water bottles, etc.
+- Co-branded swag such as tote bags, mugs, water bottles, etc.
 - Any other ideas welcome!